guomengtao/ForceLock/README.md

 - Support for command line, AppleScript, and URL Scheme calls

 ## Installation
-1. Download the latest release from the releases page
+1. Download the latest release from [Releases](https://github.com/guomengtao/macOS-keep-lock-app/releases/latest)
 2. Double click the DMG file
 3. Drag the app to your Applications folder